Election officials at sharp end in separatist Ukraine city

 Tigipko acknowledged that the separatists' action was likely to hurt him at the ballot box.

-"I will in any situation recognize the result of the elections because Ukraine needs a legitimate president, otherwise we will continue with chaos," he told Reuters in an interview in Kiev.
+"I will in any situation recognise the result of the elections because Ukraine needs a legitimate president, otherwise we will continue with chaos," he told Reuters in an interview in Kiev.

 ELECTION "A JOKE"